chiyuan1126/LLM4ClinicelConceptExtraction/README.md

 # Locally Deplpyed LLM for Clinical Concept Extraction
-This is the main repository for the Latent Meaning Cells (LMC) Model.
-The LMC is a Latent Variable Model for Jointly Modeling Words and Document Metadata.
+This is the repository for the experiments codes and models used in "Leveraging Locally Deployed Large Language Models for Clinical Concept Extraction"

 The LLMs fine-tuned could be download as the following links:
 | Models       | Download Link                                      |